jcaillon/valet/docs/content/docs/300.libraries/exe.md

 - `${noFail}` _as bool_:

-  (optional) A boolean to indicate if the function should call core::fail (exit) in case the execution fails.
-  If true and the execution fails, the script will exit.
+  (optional) A boolean to indicate wether or not the function should call core::fail (exit) in case the execution fails.
+By default, if the execution fails, the script will exit.

   (defaults to false)